The costume shop works on hats for the toy soldiers in Babes in Toyland

 If an individual learns that they have likely been exposed to COVID-19, we ask that they keep their mask on at all times while at PHS for 5 days after exposure.
 This unfortunately means making alternative plans for lunch.

 If you or your student tests positive for COVID-19, let our co-op’s Leadership Team know via an email to PlanetHomeschoolMN@gmail.com.
-One of our co-op’s lead volunteers will make a general forum post that a member of our community has tested positive.
+One of our co-op’s Leadership Team members will make a general forum post that a member of our community has tested positive.
 If you are comfortable doing so and have the energy, also notify your contacts at PHS (your instructors, classmates, etc.) directly.

 Handling Individual Class Cancellations